vangj/py-bbn/README.md

 python -m ipykernel install --user --name py-bbn --display-name "py-bbn"
 ```

 Then you may build the project as follows.
+(Note that in Python 3.6 you will get some warnings).

 ```
 make build